threeme3/usdx/README.md

 ## Technical Description:
-The principle of operation is depicted in the following video-fragment: [Opzij] (in Dutch; [lyrics])... :-)  jokes aside; below the block diagram of the QCX-SSB and SDR transceiver:
+The principle of operation (at least what is ging on in the ATMEGA) is a bit as in the following video-fragment: [Opzij] (in Dutch saying; _"Sideways, sideways, sideways, Make room, make room, make room, We are in an incredible rush"_; full [lyrics]) here... :-)  jokes aside; below the block diagram of the QCX-SSB, SDR transceiver:
 ![block diagram](block.png)

 For SSB reception, the QCX analog phasing receiver stage is replaced with a digital SDR stage; this means that the phase shifting op-amp IC6 is changed into a regular amplifier and whereby the individual I and Q outputs are directly fed into the ATMEGA328P ADC inputs for signal processing.
-The ATMEGA328P will over-sample the ADC input at a 32kHz sample-rate and perform a phase-shift by means of a Hilbert-transform and summing the result to obtain side-band rejection; it will also perform CW or SSB filtering and provide an AGC function.
-Since the phase-shifting network and analog CW filter are no used, about 30% of the components can be left out; by combining the function of IC7B into IC6A another op-amp can be saved.
+The ATMEGA328P (over-)samples the ADC input at a 62kHz sample-rate, down-samples this high-samplerate to a lower samplerate and performs a phase-shift by means of a Hilbert-transform, summing the result to obtain side-band rejection; it subsequently it performs a low-pass filtering and provide an AGC function.
+Since the original QCX phase-shifting network and analog CW filter are not used, about half of the components can be left out; by combining the function of IC7B into IC6A another op-amp can be saved.
 The ADC inputs are low-pass filtered (-40dB/decade roll-off at 1.5kHz cut-off) to prevent aliasing and input are biased with a 1.1V analog reference voltage to obtain additional sensitivity and dynamic range.
 With the 10-bit ADCs and a 4x over-sampling rate, a theoretical dynamic range of 72dB can be obtained in 2.4kHz SSB bandwidth.
-LSB/USB mode switching is done by changing the 90 degree phase shift on the CLK1/CLK2 signals of the SI5351 PLL.
+LSB/USB mode switching is done by changing the 90 degree phase shift on the CLK0/CLK1 signals of the SI5351 PLL.

 For SSB transmission the QCX DVM-circuitry is changed and used as an audio-input circuit.
 An electret-microphone (with PTT switch) is added to the Paddle jack connecting the DVM-circuitry, whereby the DOT input acts as the PTT and the DASH input acts as the audio-input.
 The electret microphone is biased with 5V through a 10K resistor.
 A 10nF blocking capacitor prevents RF leakage into the circuit.
 The audio is fed into ADC2 input of the ATMEGA328P microprocessor through a 220nF decoupling capacitor.
 The ADC2 input is biased at 0.55V via a divider network of 10K to a 1.1V analog reference voltage, with 10-bits ADC resolution this means the microphone-input sensitivity is about 1mV (1.1V/1024) which is just sufficient to process unamplified speech.